nocodb/nocodb/packages/noco-docs/content/en/engineering/playwright.md

 Here `BasePage` is an abstract class, which used to enforce structure for all page objects.
 Thus all page object *should* inherit `BasePage`.

-- Common methods like `waitForResponse` and `getClipboardText`.
+- Helper methods like `waitForResponse` and `getClipboardText` (this can be access on any page object, with `this.waitForResponse`)
-- Provides structure for page objects, enforces all Page objects to have `rootPage` property, which is the root page object of the test.
+- Provides structure for page objects, enforces all Page objects to have `rootPage` property, which is the page object created in the test setup.
 - Enforces all pages to have a `get` method which will return the locator of the main container of that page, hence we can have focused dom selection, i.e.

 ```js